Parkinson's Disease: Levodopa Versus Dopamine Agonists

 The decision to start taking medicine, and which medicine to take, will be different for each person with Parkinson's disease.
 Your doctor will be able to help you make these choices.

 When dopamine agonists are used alone, they are helpful in relieving most symptoms of early Parkinson's disease, especially those that affect motor function (such as stiffness and slowness).
-They are not as effective as levodopa in controlling tremor and other symptom.
+They are not as effective as levodopa in controlling tremor and other symptoms.
 And they tend to have more side effects than levodopa.

 Because levodopa controls the symptoms of Parkinson's disease so well—and with so few side effects at the beginning—there is some benefit for people who start treatment with levodopa, rather than with a dopamine agonist.
 A person with Parkinson's disease who starts treatment with levodopa may have more early years with better control of symptoms and fewer side effects.

 But it also is well documented that most people who take levodopa develop motor problems (motor fluctuations) within 5 to 10 years after starting the medicine.
 These complications—unpredictable swings in motor control between doses and uncontrollable jerking or twitching (dyskinesias)—can be hard to manage and can become as disabling as some of the problems caused by the disease itself.
-But in the longest study done, people who started treatment with a dopamine agonist had just as many problems with motor fluctuations at 14 years as people who started treatment with levodopa.2
+But in the longest study done, people who started treatment with a dopamine agonist had just as many problems with motor fluctuations at 14 years as people who started treatment with levodopa.1

 In an effort to delay the development of motor fluctuations, many doctors are now starting people with early Parkinson's disease on a dopamine agonist rather than levodopa.
-A dopamine agonist may be used until it no longer adequately relieves symptoms, at which point the person starts taking levodopa in addition to the dopamine agonist.1 (Dopamine agonists can also cause severe sleep problems and hallucinations in some people.
+A dopamine agonist may be used until it no longer adequately relieves symptoms, at which point the person starts taking levodopa in addition to the dopamine agonist.
+(Dopamine agonists can also cause severe sleep problems and hallucinations in some people.
 Having these side effects may be another reason to switch to levodopa.)
 As long as the person's symptoms are adequately controlled and he or she can tolerate the drug, dopamine agonists may be a good choice for treating early Parkinson's disease.